-If the proportional valve is not reset the crane will operate without trigger input.
-This may result in unexpected motion of the crane, resulting in equipment damage or personal injury.
 If hydraulic power is lost while a load is suspended, the load may be lowered by decreasing the setting on the counterbalance valve.
 This should only be done in extreme cases.
-The valve must be reset and tested before the crane is returned to normal use.
+The valve must be reset before the crane is returned to use.